Alex4386/Typhon/README.md

 See [LICENSE](LICENSE) file for more details.

 ### Acknowledgements
 This plugin was initially forked developing MintNetwork Season 3::The Endless Survival.
 Since I am no longer part of MintNetwork, This is moved from MintNetwork group repository to this repository.

+The archival version of Volcano plugin for MintNetwork Season 3 is available [here](https://github.com/Alex4386-vault/ultimateVolcano).
-This plugin might contains several code traces from Diwaly's Volcano Plugin.
+This plugin might contain several code traces from Diwaly's Volcano Plugin.